Chinese sauerkraut dates back almost 5,000 years! Traditional varieties are made with Chinese (Napa) cabbage or mustard cabbage (gai choy).

 - Cover with an airlock device, or a clean breathable cloth, then secure with a rubber band, or the lid ring (if using a mason jar).

-- Stash it in a cool, dark place– a cellar, in a kitchen cabinet, or under the stairs or the kitchen sink.
-It will ferment fine in a brighter environment, too, but do your best to avoid putting the containers in a sunny spot.
-In fact, I ferment my sauerkraut in a conspicuous spot, only so that I am reminded to check on it every few days.
+- Stash it in a cool, dark place– such as a cellar, or in a kitchen cabinet.
+It will ferment fine in a brighter environment, too, but avoid putting the containers in a sunny location.

 - During fermentation, the veggies should take on a slight golden color.